Counselling helps you deal with those difficult situations or experiences that are too hard to manage alone

 Counselling often helps people who are struggling with a relationship.

 Individual sessions can help one partner explore in depth and make changes to themselves that affect the relationship (and vicariously, their partner).
 Joint seasons can help both partners understand and improve their styles of communication and their behaviour as the counsellor will see in detail how each person reacts to the other during the counselling sessions.

 If you think you might benefit from individual sessions as well as couples sessions it is a good idea to come to the first appointment together so that you meet the counsellor at the same time and then discuss the best way to proceed.
-If you begin counselling on your own it might not feel like an equal alliance when your partner later joins.
-In this situation it might be helpful to begin the couples counselling with a different counsellor.
-At Auckland City Therapy we often manage this scenario with one therapist working with one partner and a different therapist working with the couple.
-Alternatively we can make a referral to another therapist at a different practice.
+Otherwise, when your partner joins the sessions later on it might not feel like an equal alliance between each of you and the therapist.

 Booking your first appointment

 The easiest way to book a counselling session is to fill in the form below and we will call or email you right back.
 We endeavour to respond within 4 business hours.
 Alternatively, you can call either of us directly.
 We can’t take phone calls when we are in client sessions but if you leave a detailed message we can call you right back.
 Our individual phone numbers and email addresses are on the contact page.